-A registered National Natural Landmark in the state of Colorado, the Garden of the Gods is home to stunning sandstone rock formations that stretch into the skies.
-Making up the front range of the Rocky Mountains, the rock features of this pubic park date back millions of years, since being created by an uprising along a fault line.
+A registered National Natural Landmark in Colorado, the Garden of the Gods, is home to stunning sandstone rock formations that stretch into the skies—making up the front range of the Rocky Mountains.
+The rock features of this pubic park date back millions of years since being created by an uprising along a fault line.

 Visitors can look forward to dramatic views of the towering sandstone rock formations against a backdrop of brilliant blue skies and snow-mountains that surround Pikes Peak.
 Garden of the Gods is one of the most picturesque destinations in all of Colorado and a must-see for anyone traveling through the area.